 ARPA Funding Overview

 Many manufactured housing communities (also known as mobile home parks) in Vermont struggle to provide clean and adequate drinking water, wastewater, stormwater, and drainage systems.
-The Governor has proposed allocating $15 million in ARPA support to provide technical and financial assistance to remedy those challenges and support safe, affordable housing.
-The General Assembly has appropriated $3.25 million for this effort for state fiscal year 2022.
-This funding will provide grants to improve living conditions for people in manufactured housing communities and help residents follow Vermont's environmental regulations.
-Grants can be used to complete a needs assessment, receive technical assistance, and cover construction costs necessary to implement water infrastructure solutions.
+The Healthy Homes Initiative Manufactured Housing Communities Program has $24.75 million in ARPA funding to provide technical and financial assistance to remedy those challenges and support safe, affordable housing.
+This funding will improve living conditions for people in manufactured housing communities and help residents follow Vermont's environmental regulations.
+The funding can be used to complete a needs assessment, receive technical assistance, and cover construction costs necessary to implement water infrastructure solutions.

-Get on the list to get email updates on the program.
+Get on the list to get email updates on the Manufactured Housing Communities Program.